-The type of life insurance offered by employers is called Insurance that pays a stated benefit upon the death of the named insured, as long as the death is from a covered cause and occurs during the term of the policy (often one year, especially in the case ...
-More.
+The type of life insurance offered by employers is called The time period over which you re-pay the loan life insurance.
 It will pay the stated benefit if the covered person dies during the policy period.

 My employers generally provided life insurance on the employee with a benefit amount equal to one year’s salary at no charge.
 I was able to purchase more insurance on my life and smaller amounts on my spouse and children.

 Group life insurance won’t provide the stated benefit if the cause of death is excluded from coverage.
 The most common exclusions with which I’m familiar are suicide and murder by the beneficiary.